 When you came back, you said you wanted to know more about the work.
 I told you that there are some things in drumming that are hidden.
 They are forbidden, and we were afraid to show you, unless you would make a sacrifice to it.
 And I told you that nobody gets trouble for nothing.
 I told you this, and that the first thing which was hidden from you was Baŋgumaŋa.
 I told you that the beating of Baŋgumaŋa is forbidden, unless you kill a sheep for it, and even if they are going to beat it at the chief's house, the chief will kill a sheep.
 I told you that if you know you can stand the sacrifice, we have a way to teach you.
 And you said, “It doesn't matter.
 I will do it.”
 And you went and bought the sheep, and we made the sacrifice and we started beating Baŋgumaŋa for you to learn.
 And by all this you showed that you were serious.
 If it were somebody, he might have said that we just want to eat meat, and that tomorrow we will get someone else to buy another sheep and eat again.
 He would have said, “As for buying a sheep and killing it, let's forget about that.”
 But you agreed to buy the sheep, so what was left for us to do?
 We showed it to you.
 Have you seen?
 You turned yourself to be a fool, and you turned yourself to be somebody who is afraid of us, and you did what we asked you to do.
 And it showed that you believed that to kill the sheep is the right thing to do, because Baŋgumaŋa is an important thing for us, and the sacrifice is what we also believe for it.
 So, if we did not ask you to get the sheep and kill it, and we just showed it to you, we might have been wrong on the part of our tradition.
 And you believed that it is our tradition, and that is why we have to do it.

 And I told you that if you go to your home town and you want to beat Baŋgumaŋa, you should spread the skin of the sheep and sit on it and be beating.
 The skin would be your witness for the people there, and you should tell them, “Because this dance is important, when I was going to learn it, I had to kill a sheep, and this is the skin of the sheep.”
 Even if you don't say it, you can know that when a lion comes out to walk, people with sense will know that a lion is something bad.
 But those who don't know, you have to tell them.
 Our Dagbamba say that the work patience kills does not die with a complete neck.
 Do you understand its meaning?
 Anything you have to use patience to get is not something you get cheaply or something you get for nothing.
 If somebody gets something in a cheap way, he will think that it is nothing.
 But if he uses patience to get it, he will know that he used patience, and he won't say that he got it for nothing.
 No one will use patience to get something and say that he got it for nothing.
 He knows that if he hadn't used patience, he would not have got that thing.
 The time we told you to buy the sheep, it was patience that bought the sheep.
 It wasn't money that bought it.
 By that time, I can't say that animals were cheap or they were not cheap.
 But it was the work you wanted.
 You knew that what you wanted, it showed that you had to buy the sheep.
 If patience were not there, you would not have agreed.
 And the work you wanted was forbidden, and you couldn't get it at once, and so you took patience to get it and you made the sacrifice.
-And that is why we say, “The work that patience kills does not die with without its throat cut.”
+And that is why we say, “The work that patience kills does not die without its throat cut.”
 It looks like the way Muslims will not eat an animal that has not been killed by its throat being cut.
 It is forbidden for them to eat such an animal.
 But an animal that has its throat cut is not forbidden for them to eat.
 And what patience kills is also not forbidden.
 There is nothing forbidden on the part of the work of patience.
 What you got from me is not something you got easily, and so if some of your people at home want to say that you got it easily, the skin of the sheep shows that you took patience to lead you in the work.
 It is through patience that you got it, and if you didn't have patience, you wouldn't have got it.
 And we finished Baŋgumaŋa, and we taught you Ʒɛm, and we told you our forbidden things.

 It was inside the learning of Baŋgumaŋa and Ʒɛm that we came to know the work we have been doing now.
 When we started it, we just started it a little, and it was like a joke.
 And it wasn't long and you said you would go home, and we said goodbye to you.
 And you didn't forget us; you came back again.
 The time you came, your beating of drum was not much.
 By that time, too, I thought that you had become good in it.
 I watched you and I thought that even if you don't beat a drum for ten years and you happen to see some people beating drums, you can just hold a drum and beat it the way you beat.
 And so I believed that you know it.
 You were following it only a little, and you said you wanted to add important talks to the beating.
 What were the talks?
 It was our living in Dagbon here, and our tradition.
 And you said that it is I alone who will talk to you about all that.